MRKonrad/tomato_matlab/README.md

 Cannot find file at '..\lib\octave.portable\tools\octave\bin\octave-cli.exe' (C:\ProgramData\chocolatey\lib\octave.portable\tools\octave\bin\octave-cli.exe).
 This usually indicates a missing or moved file.
 ```

 ## Plans

 *   provide seperate repo with matlab functions which will download mexes compiled in this repo using an install script.
 Matlab downloading url:
 <https://uk.mathworks.com/help/matlab/ref/urlwrite.html>
 Matlab unzipping: <https://uk.mathworks.com/help/matlab/ref/unzip.html>
+*   provide a separate repo that testes if this solution can be used in an outside environment
 *   move yamlmatlab to the new repo

 ## Issues